cloud-native-toolkit/site-developer-guide/docs/reference/cli.md

-                           config                    [string] [default: "tools"] -z, --serviceAccount     the service account that will be used within the namespace               [string] [default: "default"]
+                           config                    [string] [default: "tools"] -z, --serviceAccount     the service account that will be used within the namespace               [string] [default: "default"] -p, --tekton             flag indicating the tekton pipeline service account should be given privileged scc
       --verbose            flag to produce more verbose logging        [boolean]
 ```